MalachiteN/sksctl/README.md

 It is tested in Termux and Kali container in it.
 As soon as the installer script comes stable, we'll set it the recommended method for installation.

+> **CAUTION: NOW IT'S BROKEN ON ALMOST ALL DEVICES OVER ANDROID 10, SO THEIR USERS SHOULD MANUALLY INSTALL THIS TOOL**

 ## Manually install

 If the installer script doesn't work, you can fallback to this way.